 We do not tolerate nonexistence.
 It is a question of place.
 To exist, something must be somewhere.
-Placed.
 Originally, “exist” means to be placed.
-Most of the time, at the very least, we exist in our body.
+Most of the time we exist in our body.
 This is comforting.

 Death mangles this comfort.
-If we are in a body (or if we are the body), and that body folds or collapses or ceases, where do we go?
-Where do things exist when they die—where they are buried?
+If we are in a body and that body folds or collapses or ceases, where do we go?1

 Charles Dickens is buried in Westminster Abbey.
-I’ve stood over his stone, given him an earful about his tedious obsession with the cult of childhood.
-Something of him is down there; he exists there to me.
+I’ve stood over his stone, given him an earful about his female characters.
+Something of him is down there.
 Thomas Hardy is there, partly.
 His stone is next to Dickens’.

 However, only his body is there—his heart is in Dorset.
-I am not sure where Hardy exists.
+Where does Hardy exist?

 We do not tolerate nonexistence.
 We even carry the load of bearing witness so things that are no longer can still exist, in some way.

 When C.S.
 Lewis lost the love of his life, “H.,” he suffered deep sorrow not knowing where she was.
-He writes in A Grief Observed:1
+He writes in A Grief Observed: